driv/driv.github.io/_drafts/build-deploy-with-kpack-fluxcd.markdown

 {% endhighlight %}

-The implementation of an image policy is a bit tedious, each image needs it's own `ImageRepository` and `ImagePolicy` defined.
+The implementation of an image policy is a bit tedious, each image needs its own `ImageRepository` and `ImagePolicy` defined.
 [These](https://github.com/driv/flux-image-updates/blob/main/clusters/my-cluster/kpack/builder.yaml#L47) are the resources for the `ClusterStack` image policies.

 # Try it yourself